cosmicc/spool-manager/README.md

 ### Todo & Potential Features:
   - [ ] Move weight sensor pins to saved_vars.cfg
   - [ ] Add a way to add new spools/edit spool data manually (and/or with Gcodes possibly)
+  - [ ] Query other spools infomation that arnt currently loaded
+  - [ ] Display filament results after end of each print
   - [ ] Add gcode execute before calibration to shut off any lights, fans, motors, heat
   - [ ] Add gcode option to modify weight sensor pins
   - [ ] Add gcode option to modify calibration_weight option